rhdhorchestrator/serverless-workflow-examples/service-now-aap-job/README.md

 ## Prerequisites
 * A running instance of AAP with admin credentials.
-* A running instance of Backstage notification plugin.
+* A running instance of Backstage with notification plugin configured
 * An available ServiceNow instance with admin credentials.

 ## Workflow application configuration